heatd/Onyx/doc/coding_style.md

 # Onyx Coding Guidelines
-This file will describe the coding guidelines used to get a pull accepted to the OS
+This file will describe the coding guidelines used to get a pull request accepted to the OS
 ## Indentation
 A tab MUST equal 8 spaces (don't come up with any broken indentation, because I won't fix it)
 ## Operator spacing